 By post directly to Companies House – If you’re old school and don’t want to incorporate online then you can do this via post.
 You have the option to complete an IN01 Application form along with the Memorandum of Association and an Articles of Association and send all by post.

 Get your Accountant to do it for you! – The easiest, cheapest and most effective way of incorporating a Ltd Company is to have your accountant assist in the process and submit the company on your behalf.
 Having a trained professional with experience in Ltd Companies is beneficial as you will receive advice and guidance on how best to set up your Ltd Company, taking into consideration your registered office address, the company structure, and how your application is submitted.
-Here at QAccounting we include a complete company set up bundle free of charge with all our accountancy packages.
+Here at QAccounting we include company set up within our Ltd Company accountancy packages.